-Cumulative solar PV installations globally are forecast by Solar Power Europe to more than double from 307GW at end 2016 to 772GW by the end of 2021.
+Cumulative solar PV installations globally are forecast by Solar Power Europe to more than triple from 494GW at end 2018 to 1,583GW by the end of 2030.

 Infrastructure we see as a market for the future rather than now, due to the need for clear energy storage policies and business models that recognise the value high energy long-duration storage brings to the grid.
 Specific markets include electric vehicle recharging infrastructure, micro-grids and grid-support.